-In order to fully evaluate requests for accommodations or auxiliary aids and to determine eligibility for services, Student Accessibility Services must have recent documentation (within three years) of your disability.
+In order to fully evaluate requests for accommodations or auxiliary aids and to determine eligibility for services, the Center for Student Success must have recent documentation (within three years) of your disability.
 The documentation should include an evaluation by an appropriate professional that makes evident the current impact of the disability as it relates to the accommodation(s) requested.

 The general guidelines listed below are developed to assist you in working with your treating/diagnosing professional(s) to prepare the information needed to evaluate your request(s).
 If, after reading these guidelines, you have any questions, feel free to call the office at 330.471.8496.